 You can add additional filters to the segment in order to get hyper dialed in with the right subscribers.

 For example, the following example will remove any subscriber from your account that has not opened or clicked any emails within the last 30 days.
-However, we've added a bit more segmentation so that this operation will only remove subscribers if they also have a lead score that is less than twenty.
+However, we've added a bit more segmentation so that this operation will only remove subscribers if they also have a lead score with a value less than 20.

 Once you're ready to run your segment, click Prune Subscribers.